Hard Truth

 From the 1400s, Catholic priests like Wycliff, Luther, Huss & Calvin started the Protestant revolution after they carefully read the New Testament and discovered many of the teachings of the Catholic Church appeared to contradict the New Testament.
 (Some of the concerns that they had are listed below).

-Oracle Ministry – Healing Through Deliverance has a special deliverance program designed especially for Catholics.
-We attempt to assist them whenever possible.
-I have seen many Catholics delivered from demons and healed.
-The previously mentioned list of Protestant concerns simply reflects areas of confusion between the doctrines of the two religious bodies and does not represent a criticism of the Catholic religion.
+We have seen many Catholics and Christians delivered from spiritual oppression and healed and set free.
+The mentioned list of Protestant concerns simply reflects some of the areas of confusion between the doctrines of the two religious bodies and is not intended as a criticism of the Catholic religion.
 Greater clarification of the doctrines of the two entities, from our perspective, will lead to greater understanding and goodwill between the groups.

 What are some of the concerns that the Protestant Reformers had?